ItsGreyedOut/CitiBike/README.md

 # Citi Bike Maps

-We'll devote a large part of this class to working on a mini project in Leaflet.
 I used the Citi Bike API to get the status and location of every Citi Bike station in New York and used Leaflet to help visualize the data.

 ## Details